 Although the area attracts a number of visitors to its day use facilities and can get quite busy during warm summer days, there is truly a feeling of isolation at this campground.
 But with Nanton being just a short drive away (39 km) a trip to town is ideal for dinner out, a quick game of golf or replenishing supplies.

-A trip to this campground for the week or just for a quick stop on your way through is highly recommended.
+A trip to Chain Lakes Provincial Park campground for the week or just for a quick stop on your way through is highly recommended.